 Bhutan Visa: All nationals traveling to Bhutan need Bhutan Visa except for nationality from India, Bangladesh, and the Maldives.
 For Visa Bhutan Tourism Policy of daily tariff is applicable.

-All Bhutan visa is processed by the tour operator like ourself.
-We take the responsibility of handling all your Bhutan Visa Arrangement and Flight tickets.
+All Bhutan visa is processed by tour operator like ourselves.
+We take the responsibility of handling all your Bhutan Visa arrangements and Flight tickets.
 Check on how to Apply Bhutan Visa?

 Bhutan Flights: Two local airlines Drukair and Bhutan Airline operate flights to Bhutan.
 They operate from Delhi, Kathmandu, Singapore, Kolkatta, and Bangkok.
 No other airlines operate in Bhutan.
 You can plan your schedule to land in these places to get to Bhutan.